WHAT CAUSES INGROWN TOENAILS AND HOW TO TREAT THEM

-Onychocryptosis, also known as ingrown toenail is a condition in which a spike or serrated edge of nail has pierced the superficial layer of skin of the sulcus and penetrated the dermal tissues.
-This leads to acute inflammation in the surrounding soft tissues which often becomes infected and is very painful.
+Onychocryptosis, also known as an ingrown toenail, is a condition in which a spike or serrated edge of nail has pierced the superficial layer of skin of the sulcus and penetrated the dermal tissues.
+This leads to acute inflammation in the surrounding soft tissues, which often becomes infected and is very painful.

 Ingrown toenails frequently affect the big toe and are more common in adolescent males.
 They are also one of the most common toenail problems we treat at Mint Foot Care.
 Ingrown toenails are known for being stubborn, painful and difficult to remove, with many patients suffering from recurring ingrown toenails.

 Ingrown toenails can be caused by anything that causes your toenail to pierce through its surrounding skin.
 This includes:

 - Improper nail cutting.
 Cutting the sides of your toenail at sharp angles can encourage the nail to grow into the surrounding skin.
 We recommend cutting your toenail straight across and filing the corners with a nail file to prevent this from happening.